Financial influencers: Influencer agreements and FCA compliance

 • Promotions that do not include prominently placed fee information.

-• Promotions that include incentives to invest (which are banned).
+• Promotions that include incentives to invest (there are prohibited).

 • Leaving it to unregulated affiliates (including influencers) to ensure that promotions are communicated in compliance with the FCA’s rules.